Kafū, aged forty-one.

 September 29th.

-Exiting the gate, I called on Mr. Ishibashi to inquire about the neighborhood.
+Leaving through the gate, I called on Mr. Ishibashi to inquire about the neighborhood.

 September 30th.